ufal/npfl129/labs/README.md

 The punishment can involve failing the whole course, or, in grave cases, being expelled from the faculty.
 While discussing assignments with any classmate is fine, each team must complete the assignments **themselves**, without using code they did not write (unless explicitly allowed).
-Of course, inside a team you are expected to share code and submit identical solutions.
+Of course, inside a team you are allowed to share code and submit identical solutions.